Francicoria/weekly-export-inkscape/README.md

 # weekly-export-inkscape
-Exports weekly the inkscape file
+Exports weekly the inkscape file with Github Actions